laserroger/GoogleMapsDefaultUser/README.md

 Default Google Map account
 ===========================

+This tool is based on similar setups for [Google Meet](https://github.com/nilbus/default-google-meet-account).

 Automatically redirect Google Map meetings to a URL with ?authuser=1

 This extension is very simple: it defaults Google Meet to use your secondary Google account rather than the primary.

 You can switch to other accounts if needed.
-Based on similar setups for [Google Meet](https://github.com/nilbus/default-google-meet-account).

 Installation
 ------------